-Maneka Gandhi, the daughter in law of the late Indian Prime minister, Mrs. Indira Gandhi, an India’s famous animal rights activist, stirred a hornet’s nest by speaking out against the consumption of cow’s milk.
+Maneka Gandhi, the daughter-in-law of the late Indian Prime minister, Mrs. Indira Gandhi, and India’s famous animal rights activist, stirred up a hornet’s nest by speaking out against the consumption of cow’s milk.
 Her beliefs deeply irritated the sentiments of several hardcore veggies in India.

 The real truth about milk:

-- Diary products contain no fiber or complex carbohydrates
+- Dairy products contain no fiber or complex carbohydrates

 - Milk is saturated with fat and cholesterol